DistrictDataLabs/yellowbrick/docs/index.rst

 Target Visualization
 ~~~~~~~~~~~~~~~~~~~~

+- :doc:`api/target/binning`: generate a histogram with vertical lines showing the recommended value point to bin the data into evenly distributed bins
 - :doc:`api/target/class_balance`: see how the distribution of classes affects the model
 - :doc:`api/target/feature_correlation`: display the correlation between features and dependent variables